larserdmann/veracrypt-in-docker/README.md

 1. fetch Docker Image
     ```
-    docker pull larserdmann/veracrypt-in-docker:1.3
+    docker pull larserdmann/veracrypt-in-docker:1.5
     ```

-2. run container of `guiless-veracrypt` image with an existing volume `transfer_files`:
+2. run container of the image with an existing volume `transfer_files`:
-Note: container uses /dev/fuse of host to enable mounting of veracrypt container
+Note: container uses /dev/fuse and loop devices of host to enable mounting of veracrypt container

 ```
 docker run -d -t -i \